fumes/fumes.jekyll/_posts/2017-01-29-bali-chinese-rooster.md

 {% responsive_image path: uploads/2017/01/170128_photo_rokma_MG_9005.jpg %}

-Long time has passed since [ethnic Chinese in Indonesia](https://en.wikipedia.org/wiki/Chinese_Indonesians) kinda try to [live low key and don't get noticed](https://en.wikipedia.org/wiki/Discrimination_against_Chinese_Indonesians).
-Ten years ago still, the main temple in Kuta was kinda hidden and barely visible from outside.
-This new Benoa facility is big and spacey, definitely visible from the road, has a decent parking lot and its really clean, even providing a public place for people to wash in the garden.
+Long time has passed since [ethnic Chinese in Indonesia](https://en.wikipedia.org/wiki/Chinese_Indonesians) try to [live low key and not get noticed](https://en.wikipedia.org/wiki/Discrimination_against_Chinese_Indonesians).
+Ten years ago still, the main temple in Kuta was sort of hidden and barely visible from outside.
+This new Benoa facility is big and spacey, definitely visible from the main road.
+It has a decent parking lot and it's really clean.
+There is even a place to wash your feet after walking barefoot to the altars.

 {% responsive_image path: uploads/2017/01/170128_photo_rokma_MG_9013.jpg %}